getacupoftea/alx-system_engineering-devops/0x00-shell_basics/README.md

 Scripts: Shell scripts are files containing a sequence of shell commands.
 They allow you to automate tasks by executing a series of commands in a specific order.
 The #!/bin/bash at the beginning of a script is called a shebang or hashbang.
 It indicates the path to the shell interpreter (in this case, Bash) that should be used to execute the script.

-1. To write a script that prints the absolute path name of the current working directory, the first line of the script should include the "#!/bin/bash", followed  by the command which is : "pwd".
+0. To write a script that prints the absolute path name of the current working directory, the first line of the script should include the "#!/bin/bash", followed  by the command which is : "pwd".
 Leave a new line after this script.

-2. To display the contents list of your current directory: ls, bur the first line should be the "#!/bin/bash"
+1. To display the contents list of your current directory: ls, bur the first line should be the "#!/bin/bash"

-3. T
+2. A script that changes the working directory to the user’s home directory : "cd ~"